 Upon returning to New Zealand, Phil was elected to Parliament for the Labour Party in 2008.
 In Opposition, he held the portfolios of Housing, Transport, Auckland Issues, and Disarmament and Arms Control.

-As Minister for Housing and Urban Development and Transport, Phil is leading the Government’s comprehensive plan to build New Zealand out of the housing crisis and is working with communities to create a safer and sustainable transport network.
+As Minister for Urban Development and Transport, Phil is part of the team that's helping to build New Zealand out of the housing crisis and is working with communities to create a safer and sustainable transport network.